merrychap/ctf-writeups/README.md

 Here are mostly my writeups for different CTF tasks.
 "Mostly" means that other people could took part in the solution as well as me.
 So, I will try to mention all of them :D

 All writeups are about __Reverse Engineering__ and __Binary Exploitation__ tasks.
 No crypto, forensics, and others.
 I'm not specialized in other categories.
-If you want to explore writeups on other categories, then you're welcome to proceed on [VoidHack writeups page](https://github.com/VoidHack/write-ups)
+In case you want to explore writeups on other categories, then you can visit [VoidHack writeups page](https://github.com/VoidHack/write-ups) (people say it's a great resource to learn cool hacker stuff)

 I sorted all writeups by years and CTF names, so you're welcome to explore them!
 By the way, I will (at least, I will try to) mirror these writeups to [VoidHack writeups page](https://github.com/VoidHack/write-ups), so you can find them here or there.